SpongePowered/SpongeDocs/source/users/java/java.rst

 as much memory as your computer has towards your Server.
 64-bit Java can also run faster than 32-bit, meaning that you can make the most of your processing power.
 We recommend 64-bit Java.

-Java Is Not Installed On Your Computer
+How to Install Java On Your Computer
 --------------------------------------

-**Solution**: Download and install the latest version of the  Java Runtime Environment (JRE) available for your operating system.
+Download and install the latest version of the Java Runtime Environment (JRE) available for your operating system.
 Sponge (and Minecraft) are built on Java 6, however you are recommended and encouraged to use Java 7.
 Java 8 does not currently have widespread usage so installing it is not recommended.